warrenca/php-connect4/README.md

 * `src/Connect4/View` - A directory related to displaying the movements to the user
 * `tests` - A directory for project testing
 * `utils` - A directory for helper functions
-* `bootstrap.php` - A file that load all the required classes for the game to run
+* `bootstrap.php` - A file that loads all the required classes for the game to run
 * `main.php` - The main file that will run the game

 ### What is this repository for? ###

 * This project is a an interactive Connect4 game.
-The possible match ups are: Human vs Human, Human vs AI, AI vs AI.
+The possible match ups are: Human vs Human, Human vs AI and AI vs AI.
 * v1.0.0
 * [Source Code](https://bitbucket.org/warrenca/connect4/)